Reno Rolls Past Rainiers 6-2 on Saturday

 - Reno Rolls Past Rainiers 6-2 on Saturday - Tacoma Rainiers

-- Tom Plates 5, River Cats Drop 5th straight - Sacramento River Cats

-- Aces Deal Rainiers Rare Road Loss on Friday - Tacoma Rainiers
+- El Paso Comes Back to Win Over Salt Lake - El Paso Chihuahuas

-- Martin's Quality Start & Fletcher's Four Hits Propels Aces to 8-3 Win over Rainiers - Reno Aces
+- Beer and Garrett Crush Homers in 6-2 Aces' Win over Rainiers - Reno Aces

-- Taylor Jones Homers in First Game of Rehab Assignment - Sugar Land Space Cowboys

-- Isotopes Prevail in 11-Inning Thriller at Sugar Land, 8-7 - Albuquerque Isotopes

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.